Online Fair Allocations with Binary Valuations and Beyond: Introduction

 \section{Introduction}

-How to allocate a set of indivisible items \textit{fairly} among a set of agents is a hot topic in various research communities, including algorithmic game theory and artificial intelligence.
-For decades, there have been tremendous ongoing efforts to design efficient algorithms for finding fair allocations regarding envy-free up to one item (EF1), maximin share fairness (MMS), and some other fairness; detailed progress and results can be found in \cite{amanatidis2023fair}.
-Most prior work focuses on \textit{offline} setting, where the set of items is known upfront.
-In many practical situations, decisions about the allocation of items must be made online without or with limited knowledge about the future.
-A paradigmatic example is the food banks problem \cite{lee2019webuildai}.
-In this scenario, food comes online without prior knowledge of future food, and the food is perishable; it must be allocated upon arrival to one of the agents.
+The fair division of indivisible items is a prominent topic in algorithmic game theory and artificial intelligence, with practical applications \cite{budish2011combinatorial,goldman2015spliddit}.
+Most prior work has focused on \textit{offline} settings, where the information of all items is known a priori.
+In practice, items are often online, and waiting for all resources to appear can significantly impede progress.
+We must proactively allocate resources in a timely manner for better outcomes.
+A paradigmatic example is the food banks problem \cite{lee2019webuildai}, where food arrives online without prior knowledge of future items.
+Since the food is perishable, it must be allocated upon arrival to some agent.
+Motivated by these real-world scenarios, we define and discuss the following problem:

+(\textit{Online Fair Division}) There are $n$ agents that are fixed and known in advance.
+The items arrive online (the number of items is \textit{unknown}).
+Upon the arrival of an item, its values to all agents are revealed, and we must allocate it to some agent or discard it immediately and irrevocably.
+At all times, the allocation among agents must be fair.

+If the online algorithm knows additional information about all future items beforehand, it somewhat reduces the uncertainty of the online model, allowing for more effective decision-making and improved outcomes. \cite{zhou2023multi,benade2024fair} study the normalized valuations, i.e., online algorithms know the total value of future items. \cite{benade2022dynamic} studies the online fair allocation, foreseeing the rank of a new arrival item with respect to the past items under different assumptions of agents' valuation distributions.
+And there are other studies about additional information \cite{he2019achieving,elkind2024temporal,cookson2024temporal}.
+For an independent interest, we also examine the online setting with additional information, with relevant results presented in the Appendix.